neural correlates of zazen

 • Gamma oscillations (30-100 Hz), often linked to high-level cognitive functions and conscious perception, show significant changes in experienced meditators across various practices, including Zen.
 Lutz et al. (2004) demonstrated increased gamma power and coherence in long-term meditators, suggesting enhanced integration across neural networks .
 This phenomenon, especially prominent in non-referential awareness practices like Zen, may correspond to the dissolution of egoic boundaries and a unified experience of consciousness reported by practitioners.
 Subsequent studies show that elevated gamma activity correlates with self-reported states of insight and connectedness, likely due to gamma’s role in facilitating synaptic communication and interregional coherence in the brain .
 This reduction in self-referential processing aligns with Zen’s goal of non-dual awareness, or the dissolution of the boundary between self and external reality.

-The Default Mode Network (DMN), which is active during self-referential thought and mind-wandering, has emerged as a significant focus in meditation research.
+The default mode network (DMN), which is active during self-referential thought and mind-wandering, has emerged as a significant focus in meditation research.
 Brewer et al. (2011) showed that advanced meditators exhibit diminished DMN activation, a finding supported by Berkovich-Ohana et al. (2012), who noted an increase in gamma power associated with reduced DMN activity .
 Enhanced connectivity between the DMN and other networks, such as the salience network, may allow meditators to alternate between inward-focused and outward-focused states, leading to increased cognitive flexibility and attentional regulation.
 This neural flexibility may underlie some of the attention-related benefits often reported by Zen practitioners.
 In addition, recent technological advancements, including high-density EEG, fMRI, and resting-state functional connectivity analyses, have suggested that regular meditation can lead to lasting neuroplastic changes, increasing connectivity within attentional networks, including the frontoparietal network and the dorsal attention network .

 In sum, Zen meditation significantly influences neural oscillatory dynamics, especially in the alpha, theta, and gamma bands.
 High-frequency gamma oscillations, enhanced in experienced practitioners, may reflect the integration of sensory and cognitive processes, contributing to the subjective experience of insight and unity often associated with Zen practice.
 These neuroplastic effects, evidenced by longitudinal studies, highlight Zen meditation’s potential for long-term impacts on brain function and well-being.